zapalm/psdiag/README.md

 The site has configuration issues: Yes

 REQUIREMENTS:
-[fail] : Checking PHP compatibility.
-Minimum but not recommended PHP version: 5.6.
-Maximum PHP version: 7.2.
-Your PHP version: 5.6.38.
-[fail] : Checking PHP compatibility.
+[fail] : Checking recommended PHP compatibility.
 Recommended PHP version: 7.1.
 So that your PrestaShop is compatible with as many modules as possible and works stably.
 [ok] : Checking Apache2 configuration.
 The module "mod_rewrite" must be enabled.
 [ok] : Checking PHP configuration.
 Functions must be enabled: fclose, fread, fwrite, rename, file_exists, unlink, rmdir, mkdir, getcwd, chdir, chmod.
 [ok] : Checking PHP configuration.
 Recommended to install "Zlib" extension.